Touch football (American): Kickoff

-Change of possession after scoring is often accompanied by rules determining where the ball is thrown from as opposed to actually kicking since throwing offers more control to players who may be playing in street-accessible areas and don't wish to chase a ball through traffic.
+Change of possession after scoring is often accompanied by rules determining where the ball is thrown from as opposed to actually kicking since throwing offers more control to players who are not playing on standard football fields.
 When the kickoff style is open to variance after each score, the desired rules are called out and whichever is heard first, is the accepted rule.
 When the rules are agreed on before the start of a game and are made to be steady throughout, they are referred to as Auto-.
-The most accepted Auto- rules are Half Court, In Hands-- this offers a rule that gives advantages to both the kicking and receiving teams.
+The most accepted Auto- rules are Half Court, In Hands--, a rule that gives advantages to both the kicking and receiving teams.